-Phase 1 of the California program calls for a 520-mile HSR network connecting Anaheim and Los Angeles, through the extend this system north to Sacramento and south to San Diego to complete the full 800-mile project.
+would be operational by 2029.
+Phase 2 would then extend this system north to Sacramento and south to San Diego to complete the full 800-mile project.
 Trains would reach speeds of over 200 mph, cutting travel time between Los Angeles and San Francisco to under three hours, compared to six hours by car.30